MicrosoftDocs/defender-docs/defender-office-365/attack-simulation-training-simulations.md

 - Cancelling a simulation with the **Status** value **Scheduled** results in 100% cancellation.
 No training assignment messages or notifications are sent, and the campaign is fully ended.
 - Cancelling a simulation with the **Status** value **In progress** has the following results:
   - Simulation delivery continues to the target users.
-  - If you cancel the simulation after a training assignment, the training assignments are still shown as due, but subsequent training reminders are cancelled.
+  - If you cancel the simulation after a training assignment, the training assignments are still shown as due, but subsequent training reminders are canceled.
   - If you cancel the simulation before a training assignment, the trainings aren't assigned and no training assignment notifications are sent.
   - Users who already received the simulated phishing message experience the following results:
     - For social engineering techniques that use phishing links (all except **Malware Attachment**), the links are deactivated.
 Selecting the link displays the following message: